 The award-winning William Mason High School Marching Band is the largest student organization on campus with over 300 students involved.
 Musicians and Color Guard in 9th, 10th, 11th, and 12th grades make up one of the best bands in the nation.
 All students in Marching Band, with the exception of Color Guard members, must be enrolled in one of six school concert bands.
 For information regarding the Mason Color Guard, go to their web site at http://www.masoncolorguards.com.

 As an extracurricular activity, students in Marching Band receive 0.5 credits for participation, which meets entirely outside of the school day.
 Students also earn PE credit for their participation.
-The Marching Band season begins with a mini-camp in June, which includes incoming 9th grade students.
+The Marching Band season begins with a mini-camp, which includes incoming 9th grade students, just after the last day of the school year.
 Band Camp begins in July with daily sessions.
 After school starts in August, the Marching Band rehearses three times each week and performs at all home football games and some away games.
 All participants are required to attend all rehearsals and home football game performances.

 The Marching Band performs in several competitions on fall Saturdays on the Mid-States Band Association and Bands of America circuits.
 The Mason Marching Band has performed in Indianapolis, St. Louis, Atlanta, and Pontiac, MI., as well as multiple local and regional venues.
 At the 2014 BOA Grand National Championships, Mason was invited to perform in the 2016 Tournament of Roses Parade in Pasadena, CA.